 At times, a different party is liable for your accident.
 For instance, an equipment manufacturer may have produced an unsafe tool.
 If that tool malfunctioned and caused you harm, you could hold the manufacturer accountable.

 A negligent co-worker or sub-contractor could also be responsible.
 By ignoring safety practices or acting recklessly, they put other workers at risk.

 Determining liability in a construction accident can be challenging.
 If you’re unsure where the blame lies, you can speak with a work injury attorney in Fort Lauderdale who has knowledge of construction law in Florida.

 Work with a Construction Accident Lawyer in Fort Lauderdale

 In a period of two days, three workers were injured on Fort Lauderdale construction sites.
-Every year, thousands of accidents on construction sites across the United States.
+Every year, thousands of accidents occur on construction sites across the United States.

 If you’re one of the many victims, you deserve help.
-By working with a construction lawyer in Fort Lauderdale, you can have someone handle your case.
+By working with a construction accident lawyer in Fort Lauderdale, you can have someone handle your case.
 Contact Friedland and Associates to get the aggressive legal representation you deserve.